DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-location.md

 breadcrumb:
   - title: Downloads
     permalink: /downloads/
+description: There are three types of federal-revenue-by-location datasets available on this site.
+One includes offshore data, another includes onshore data, and the third has data on revenues that aren't associated with a specific location.
+We have versions of these datasets available for calendar and fiscal years 2006 through 2015.
+They are all accounting year data.
+tag:
+- Data
+- Downloads
+- Documentation
+- USEITI data
+- Federal
+- Revenue
+- Location
+- By location
 ---

 > There are three types of federal-revenue-by-location datasets available on this site.
 One includes offshore data, another includes onshore data, and the third has data on revenues that aren't associated with a specific location.
 We have versions of these datasets available for calendar and fiscal years 2006 through 2015.
 They are all accounting year data.